stakater/mto-docs/content/explanation/console.md

 If the label is specific for any worker node, selecting the label will filter the specific worker nodes containing the label and update the graph based on the filtered results.

 To clear the filter you can remove applied labels and choose **Apply Filter** action.
 If no label is selected, it will ask you to **PROCEED** or **CANCEL**.
-If you choose to proceed the filters will be cleared returing the table and graph to default view.
+If you choose to proceed the filters will be cleared returning the table and graph to default view.

 ![worker-pool-filtered](../images/worker_pool_filtered.png)